InfoGenies/BuyNow/README.md

    - [Room Database](https://developer.android.com/training/data-storage/room) : Room is a library to save data in a local database .
    - [LiveData](https://developer.android.com/topic/libraries/architecture/livedata) : Data objects that notify views when the underlying database changes .
    - [Data Binding](https://developer.android.com/topic/libraries/architecture/livedata) : It helps in declaratively binding UI elements to in our layout to data sources of our app.
-* [Dagger Hilt](https://developer.android.com/training/dependency-injection/hilt-android) : Hilt is a dependency injection library for Android that reduces the boilerplate of doing manual dependency injection in your project.
 * [Kotlin coroutines](https://developer.android.com/kotlin/coroutines) : Coroutine is a concurrency design pattern that you can use on Android to simplify code that executes asynchronously.
 * [SDP Library](https://github.com/intuit/sdp) : An android lib that provides a new size unit - sdp (scalable dp).
 This size unit scales with the screen size.
 It can help Android developers with supporting multiple screens.
 * [Glide](https://github.com/bumptech/glide) : Glide is a fast and efficient open source media management and image loading framework for Android that wraps media decoding, memory and disk caching, and resource pooling into a simple and easy to use interface.